mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ### NOTES
 Total Time: **30 Minutes** &nbsp; Run: **5 km** <small>5:58/km pace</small>

-Just a so-so sleep last night.
 My run kit was ready for an early morning run but I rolled over and got another hour of sleep.

 I **felt heavy and slow**.
-Flat route to the _Selkirk Trestle_ and back and I never found a groove.
+Flat route to the _Selkirk Trestle_ and back and never found a groove.
 ![Run](/assets/jpg/run-20220816.jpeg)

 <!---->